MaJerle/lwmem/docs/user-manual/instances.rst

 This may allow separation of memory management at hardware level with different security feature.

 By default, LwMEM has single instance created at library level, called *default instance*.
-Default instance does need any special attention as it is embedded at library core, instead application has to assign memory regions for the instance.
+Default instance does not need any special attention as it is embedded at library core, instead application has to assign memory regions for the instance.

 Every instance has: